 By now, we’re well-versed on the difference between balayage and highlights, and caught up on the latest techniques, including oil slick color and palm painting.
 Still, there’s a lot of ground to cover on the basics of color.
 Naturally, the effort to figure out the facts of our color falls to the wayside when we sit back, relax, and peruse a glossy as our colorist puts in work.
-For anyone who’s ever had their hair colored, ask yourself: Did my colorist apply a semi permanent hair color?
-Or semi permanent’s cousin, demi permanent?
-Ahead, colorist Chris Greene from Meche Salon in Los Angeles, and editorial colorist Mauricio Bermudez, who mane-paints models like Katie Moore and Stella Maxwell out of Suite Caroline Salon in NYC, break down the difference: semi permanent versus demi permanent.
+For anyone who’s ever had their hair colored, ask yourself: Did my colorist apply a semi-permanent hair color?
+Or semi-permanent’s cousin, demi-permanent?
+Ahead, colorist Chris Greene from Meche Salon in Los Angeles, and editorial colorist Mauricio Bermudez, who mane-paints models like Katie Moore and Stella Maxwell out of Suite Caroline Salon in NYC, break down the differences between semi-permanent versus demi-permanent hair color.

-Mauricio Bermudez: Demi permanent color is a color that requires a developer, or a low level of peroxide, to be activated.
+Mauricio Bermudez: Demi-permanent color is a color that requires a developer, or a low level of peroxide, to be activated.
 It manipulates natural hair enough to darken it and can change the tonal value of hair from cool to warm.
-It can also penetrate the hair shaft enough to blend grey hairs, without leaving a strong line of demarcation.
+Demi-permanent color can also penetrate the hair shaft enough to blend gray hairs, without leaving a strong line of demarcation.

-Chris Greene: Semi permanent hair color is a type of hair color that contains no ammonia and deposits only.
+Chris Greene: Semi-permanent hair color is a type of hair color that contains no ammonia and deposits only.
 The color coats the outside of the hair and doesn’t change the color as much as it changes the tone.
-This type of color usually lasts between 5 to 12 washes.
-You may have heard semi-permanent color referred to as a “toner”, “stain” or “gloss”.
+This type of color usually lasts between five to 12 washes.
+You may have heard semi-permanent color referred to as a “toner,” “stain,” or “gloss.”

-Chris Greene: Ideal candidates would be anyone looking to blend grays, refresh their existing color, tone highlights, or for corrective color because it is a little stronger then a semi-permanent color.and refresh faded ends.
+Chris Greene: Ideal candidates would be anyone looking to blend grays, refresh their existing color, tone highlights, or for corrective color because it is a little stronger than a semi-permanent color.
+And refresh faded ends.

-Chris Greene: Semi permanent hair color is great for someone dyeing their hair for the first time or isn’t one hundred percent sure they want to commit to a color and want a subtle change.
-You won’t be able to make drastic changes with semi permanent color.
+Chris Greene: Semi-permanent hair color is great for someone dyeing their hair for the first time or isn’t sure they want to commit to a color and want a subtle change.
+You won’t be able to make drastic changes with semi-permanent color.

 Mauricio Bermudez: It really comes down to an individual’s porosity and degree of tonal vividness.
-Both demi and semi permanent hair colors are technically supposed to last anywhere from 4-6 weeks.
-But in my experience, demi permanent colors last from 2-5 weeks and semi permanent colors start fading from the first shampoo post service.
-The lasting effects of both hair colors depends on the vividness of each color, health quality of each person’s hair, and amount of times they shampoo their hair during the week.
-The type of cleansers/shampoos used will ultimately determine how long any type of hair dye will last and look fresh, so I always recommend high quality shampoos.
+Both demi and semi-permanent hair colors are technically supposed to last anywhere from four to six weeks.
+But in my experience, demi-permanent colors last from two to five weeks, and semi-permanent colors start fading from the first shampoo post service.
+The lasting effects of both hair colors depend on the vividness of each color, the health quality of each person’s hair, and amount of times they shampoo their hair during the week.
+The type of cleansers/shampoos used will ultimately determine how long any type of hair dye will last and look fresh, so I always recommend high-quality shampoos.

-Chris Greene: If you are someone who likes to change your color more often, semi might be better for you because it fades off the hair a lot more and is easy to remove if need be.
-I will say, it’s best to get your colorists opinion when talking demi permanent versus semi permanent.
-Everyone’s hair is different and your colourist will be able to make the right and best choice for you based on your current hair situation and lifestyle.
+Chris Greene: If you are someone who likes to change your color more often, semi might be better for you.
+It fades off the hair a lot more and is easy to remove if need be.
+I will say, it’s best to get your colorist’s opinion when talking demi-permanent versus semi-permanent.
+Everyone’s hair is different.
+Your colorist will be able to make the right and best choice for you based on your current hair situation and lifestyle.